 - ¼ teaspoon salt

-- 1- 1 1/2 tablespoon crushed red pepper flakes, more or less to taste.
+- 1- 1 1/2 tablespoon crushed red pepper flakes, adjust based on desired heat level. *See Notes

 Combine all ingredients together in a heavy bottom medium/large pot except for balsamic vinegar.
 Stir frequently and bring to a boil.
 Reduce heat to medium and let simmer for 5 minutes or until cranberries pop.
 Continue to stir so that sugar dissolves and does not stick to bottom of pot.